steadybit/run-experiment/README.md

 ### `expectedState`

-The expected state of the experiment to mark Action successful.
+The expected state of the experiment after attacks started to mark Action successful.
 Default`"COMPLETED"`

 ### `expectedFailureReason`